 The Most Powerful Force

 It is a scientific fact that the climate is changing at an unprecedented pace and that it is caused by human activities, in the same way, that it is a scientific fact that a pencil will fall to the floor when dropped.
 The scientific foundation on which climate change sits is the same foundation that medicine is grounded.
 Science simply puts into words what occurs in the natural world, by gathering evidence and analyzing the data embedded in that evidence.

 We need to band together to innovate and create a solution that has resounding positive consequences.
 This common problem solving is uniquely human and one of the most potent forces on Earth.
 We have created civilizations from dirt, flying machines from metal forged in fire, and the internet.
-The key is a focus on creating more of the positive consequences while acknowledging the adverse effects.
+The key is a focus on creating more positive consequences while acknowledging the adverse effects.
 For any of this to happen, humans must recognize our direct connection to the cycles on Earth.
 We must first understand that we are a part of these cycles, not the master of them or some force standing on the outside.
 The key to balance is understanding the “Big Picture,” in which we are a part of the whole.
 Science helps us place the small things into the context of the big picture by defining our role within the processes on Earth.

 COMING UP NEXT IN THIS SERIES: